 Best Large-Capacity Air Fryer

 Conveniently, you can prepare different foods in each basket with individual settings, so you can make a main and a side, or keep vegetarian and meat-based meals separate.
 The 'Smart Finish' setting automatically syncs up the baskets, so both sides finish cooking simultaneously.
-This model also includes a built-in thermometer, which you can use to automatically cook meat to a specific internal temperature.
+This model also includes a built-in thermometer that lets you automatically cook meat to a specific internal temperature.

 -